Bank’s Commitment to Privacy

 By using the Payment Portal, each User and Customer consent to the collection and use of this information by Bank, and their respective employees, agents and affiliates.
 Bank may modify this Policy from time to time.
 If Bank decides to modify this Policy, Bank will post those changes on this page.
 Continued use of the Payment Portal following the posting of changes to these terms will mean Customer and each User accepts these changes.
-Individual Users may have the right to access the personal information which Bank has collected about themselves.
-Individual User may also have the right to modify any errors contained in that information.
 Please contact Bank for more details.

 How to Contact Us